 Try to make it the first thing you do

-Even when difficulties and relational strains enter into a great marriage relationship, those difficulties may cause big problems.
-Do you ever experience the feeling of fight or flight?
-When that happens to you… the very first thing to do is to Re-Remember.
+Even when difficulties and relational strains enter into a “remember us” type marriage relationship that may lead to opposition between you and your spouse.
+Then the feeling of fight or flight occurs.
+The very first thing to do is to Re-Remember.

 - Take one second to remember that person you married and first remember the commitment of “till death do us part”.